 - Rear axle bolts can interfere with the stride on petite kids

 Saracen Freewheel Balance Bike Review – Results of our Test Rides

 Any balance bike is better than no balance bike, but every now and then, we come across a bike that is truly exceptional.
 One of the few balance bikes on the market that is tested to CPSC bike and toy requirements, the Saracen Freewheel is solid from top to bottom.
 Tested to withstand physical stress from multiple directions (bike standards) as well as for lead and choking hazards (toy requirements), the Saracen is a real bike, not just a toy.

 Saracen’s standard knobby tread make it an excellent choice for kids who want to ride on trails as well as paved surfaces.
-No too knobby, the tire rides smoothly on paved surfaces but has much better grip than the standard street tires found on most balance bikes, including the Scoot.
-Built in the same factory (but designed by different UK bike companies), the Scoot and Saracen have the same wide handlebars, grips, bell and rounded bolts.
+No too knobby, the tire rides smoothly on paved surfaces but has much better grip on all-terrain sufraces like standard street tires found on most balance bikes, including the Scoot.

 The Saracen Freewheel is an ideal bike for older toddlers, in at least 2T (but not petite), ready to roll on various terrains.
-With wide handlebars, easy-reach levers and knobby 12″ tires all wrapped up into 10.7 lb., the Freewheel is well equipped to tackle the never-changing, adventurous world of the toddler.
-The bike comes with an extended seat post.
+With wide handlebars, easy-reach levers and knobby 12″ tires all wrapped up into 10.7 lb., the Freewheel is well-equipped to tackle the never-changing, adventurous world of the toddler.